jackrcole/multi-agent-algos/index.md

 3. **Offline Multi-Agent Reinforcement Learning with Implicit Constraint (OMAIC)**:
    - OMAIC tackles the challenge of distribution shift in offline MARL (Jiang et al., 2022).
-   - It introduces an implicit constraint to penalize out-of-distribution actions and encourages in-distribution actions.
+   - It introduces an implicit constraint to penalize out-of-distribution actions and encourage in-distribution actions.

 #### Challenges with Offline MARL
 1. However, collecting static data for offline MARL poses sig-